What if Agents Could Imagine? Reinforcing Open-Vocabulary HOI Comprehension through Generation: Experiment

 \subsection{More Case Studies}

+As shown in Fig.~\ref{result2}, our method utilizes outpainting, view transformation, and cropping to respectively enrich context, resolve occlusion, and focus on critical details.
 As shown in Fig.~\ref{fig:case3} and Fig.~\ref{fig:case2}, we present more case studies between Qwen2.5-VL-7B and our model on the HICO-DET dataset.
 These examples highlight the baseline model's susceptibility to cross-modal hallucination, where it generates plausible but incorrect interactions.
 In contrast, ImagineAgent employs a structured cognitive process, systematically evaluating entity pairs against visual evidence enriched by tools like Outpaint.
 This allows it to discard flawed hypotheses and accurately identify a comprehensive set of correct interactions, demonstrating superior grounded reasoning.